xFN10x/Xplate-Website/README.md

 ## Building
 _You need to have Java 25 before you start_

-Run `./gradlew clean build shadowjar`, then you can find the jar in `/build/builtJars`
+Run `sudo ./gradlew clean build shadowjar`, then you can find the jar in `/build/builtJars`